Before You Go

-- 2 waterproof bags to hold your gear for the trip (13” diameter x 25” tall—approximate sealed size).
-Your sleeping bag and pad must fit into one bag and your remaining gear will fit into the other bag.
-Please note: If you rent our gear it will come already packed in one of the two waterproof bags issued to each passenger.
-Your remaining gear, therefore, must fit in one
+- 2 waterproof bags to hold your gear for the trip (approximate sealed size: 13” diameter x 25” tall; 3318 cu in; 54.4 L; not to exceed 25 lbs. each packed).
+Your sleeping bag and pad must fit into 1 bag and your remaining gear will fit into the other bag.
+If you rent our gear it will come already packed in 1 of the 2 waterproof bags issued to each guest.
+Your remaining gear, therefore, must fit in 1.

-- 1 small waterproof bag for camera and other small items you’ll want during the day (17” tall x 9” diameter—approximate sealed size)
+- 1 small waterproof bag for a camera and other small items you’ll want during the day (approximate sealed size: 17” tall x 9” diameter; 1081 cu in; 17.7 L)

-- Personal flotation device (PFD) which must be worn at all times on the river in compliance with insurance requirements
+- Personal flotation device (PFD) which must be worn at all times on the river in compliance with safety regulations

 - 12-ounce insulated Klean Kanteen with Café Lid to use for drinks in camp